Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 There are tools for helping you keep track of and manage your library of paper.
 For example here is a link to a  free and useful resource: [Zotero](https://www.zotero.org/)
 The takeaway here is to make sure you have a system in place for managing your paper.

-Biology refresher-1:  If you need additional learning materials or refresher for biology you can start by going through the first 3 chapters (It is very brief don't worry) of The Machinery of Life by David S. Goodsell.
-An electronic copy of the book is available from Stanford Library and you should be able to access from [here](https://stanford.idm.oclc.org/login?url=https://link.springer.com/book/10.1007%2F978-0-387-84925-6)
+Biology refresher-1:  If you need additional learning materials or a refresher for biology, you can start by going through the first 3 chapters (It is a brief reading - don't worry) of The Machinery of Life by David S. Goodsell.
+An electronic copy of the book is available from Stanford Library, and you should be able to access it from [here](https://stanford.idm.oclc.org/login?url=https://link.springer.com/book/10.1007%2F978-0-387-84925-6).
+If you have Biology questions, please ask us via Piazza or during the office hours.